Key Takeaways

 For both Mounjaro and Zepbound, titration is recommended, which is when you start on a lower dose and increase gradually.
 Both start at 2.5mg dose.
 If there are no severe side effects, someone can increase the dose to 5mg at the four week mark.

 The maximum recommended dose for Mounjaro and Zepbound is 15mg a week, though not everyone requires this dose to see results.
-Work with a healthcare provider to figure out when it’s safe to increase the dosage and what is the best maximum dose for your needs.
+Work with a healthcare provider to figure out when it’s safe to increase the dosage and what the best maximum dose is for your needs.

 Cost and Accessibility